sraghavendran/sraghavendran.github.io/_pages/about.md

 Hi!
 I'm Surya.

 I'm a Gibbs Assistant Professor in the Department of Mathematics at Yale University.
+During the 2024-25 academic year I am a Postdoctoral Research Associate in the School of Mathematics at University of Edinburgh.

 I like to work on problems in geometry and representation theory that explore ideas in high energy physics.
 For more details check out my [research](https://sraghavendran.github.io/research/) page or my [CV](https://sraghavendran.github.io/files/CV/cv.pdf).